jeff-adkisson/swe-3643-spring-2024/project/README.md

 Writing Markdown is easy.
 I highly recommend writing Markdown using an IDE with a Markdown plugin (all JetBrains IDEs support this), Visual Studio Code with a Markdown extension, or Typora.

-I am a big fan of Typora.
-It is cross platform, visually clean, and has strong spell checking (unlike Markdown editors found in IDEs and editorsI. recommend giving it a try.
+I am a big fan of [Typora](https://becomeawritertoday.com/typora-review/).
+It is cross platform, visually clean, and has strong spell checking (a curiously unique feature in the Markdown world).
+I recommend giving it a try.
 I use it for all of my work.
-It is a licensed tool, but the cost is low ($15!).
+It is a licensed tool, but the cost is very low ($15!).

-Markdown is not tool specific, so whether you use Typora, an IDE, VS Code, or even write it by hand, the output will operate identically.
+Markdown is not tool specific, so whether you use Typora, an IDE, VS Code, or even write it by hand, the output will (generally) operate identically.

+Great engineers are great communicators.
+We have to reliably communicate very complex ideas to a large number of people.
+Learn to write effectively and get the best writing tools you can afford.
+Be opinionated and passionate about the tools you use... they say a lot about you (I always ask what tools people love in interviews).

+#### The KSU Writing Center

+Do not forget that you get extra credit for visiting the [KSU Writing Center](https://writingcenter.kennesaw.edu/) up to two times.
+This will help you learn to be a better writer and communicator.
+Towards the end of the semester after you have pounded out your project documentation, go to the KSU Writing Center and have them help you polish your work.
+The best documentation is thorough, concise, well-organized, and targeted at a specific audience.
+I recommend taking advantage of this free resource, both for the expertise you might gain and the extra credit you might want if you find yourself with a borderline grade.

 ### Final Video Presentation

 Your completed project will include a 5 to 8 minute video presentation that demonstrates your running application, executing your unit tests and playwright tests from a terminal/command line, and demonstrating 100% code coverage from your IDE.

 Your presentation can be hosted on a public link at YouTube or Vimeo or you can check in the video file to your team GitHub repository.

+Avoid producing a terrible, dull, hard to understand video.
+I have to watch dozens of these, so have pity.

+Put some effort into this to make it organized, succinct, and interesting.
+Consider writing a script and perhaps use a PowerPoint presentation to frame each section of your video.
+Every semester someone does a video that just blows me away.
+It's a good skill to develop because it really helps you showcase your work and promote yourself.

 ### Submission Schedule